bwmcl/cd0037-API-Development-and-Documentation-project/README.md

   "questions": [
     {
       "id": 66,
-      'question':'What does DNA stand for?',
+      "question':'What does DNA stand for?",
-      'answer':'DeoxyriboNucleic Acid',
+      "answer':'DeoxyriboNucleic Acid",
-      'difficulty': 4,
+      "difficulty": 4,
-      'category': 1
+      "category": 1
     }
   ],
   "totalQuestions": 100,